 (1) On August 18, 2017, we announced that our board of directors had approved a share repurchase program to permit us to repurchase up to \$30.0 million worth of our issued and outstanding ordinary shares in the open market in accordance with applicable rules and regulations, including pursuant to pre-set trading plans adopted in accordance with Rule 10b5-1 under the Exchange Act of 1934.
-In February 2018, May 2019 and August 2020, we announced that our board of directors approved increases of \$30.0 million, \$50.0 million and \$58.5 million, respectively, to the original share repurchase authorization, bringing the aggregate authorization to \$168.5 million.
-On November 4, 2020, we entered into a pre-set trading plan adopted in accordance with Rule 10b5-1 to effect repurchases under our share repurchase program.
+In February 2018, May 2019, August 2020 and August 2022, we announced that our board of directors approved increases of \$30.0 million, \$50.0 million, \$58.5 million and \$78.7 million, respectively, to the original share repurchase authorization, bringing the aggregate authorization to \$247.2 million.
 The repurchased shares will be held as treasury stock.
 Our share repurchase program does not have an expiration date.
-No shares were repurchased during the quarter ended September 24, 2021.
-As of September 24, 2021, we had a remaining authorization to repurchase up to an additional \$81.2 million worth of our ordinary shares.
+During the three months ended September 30, 2022, repurchases under our share repurchase program were made in accordance with Rule 10b-18, including pursuant to a pre-set trading plan adopted in accordance with Rule 10b5-1.
+During the three months ended September 30, 2022, 46,977 shares were repurchased under the program, at an average price per share (excluding other direct costs) of \$104.28, for an aggregate purchase price of \$4.9 million.
+As of September 30, 2022, we had a remaining authorization to repurchase up to \$95.1 million worth of our ordinary shares.